 Regardless of the specific disorder causing your pain, if you cannot work due to cervical spine problems or chronic neck pain, we will fight to get you the disability benefits you deserve.
 Our firm has the experience needed to help you meet the definition of disability in your disability insurance policy or a Social Security Disability listing to get the benefits you deserve.

 How We Can Help with Your Neck Pain or Cervical Disorder Case

-When you are receiving long-term disability benefits, you should work closely with your medical doctor to ensure your medical records are thorough and that they accurately reflect the limitations you experience as a result of your health problems.
-Because neck pain and neck problems can be caused by many different medical conditions, you should seriously consider working with an experienced disability attorney in your claim.
+When receiving long-term disability benefits, you should work closely with your medical doctor to ensure your medical records are thorough and accurately reflect the limitations you experience due to your health problems.
+Because many different medical conditions can cause neck pain and neck problems, you should seriously consider working with an experienced disability attorney in your claim.
 An attorney can help you ensure your claim is thoroughly documented, will get copies of medical records related to your disabling condition, and will ensure that all your documentation is sufficient to qualify for disability benefits.

 Contact Us For a Free Case Evaluation

 If you cannot work due to neck pain, you should get help with your case from an experienced long-term disability attorney.
 Unfortunately, long-term disability carriers do not make it easy for disabled claimants to get the benefits they deserve.
 If your neck pain makes it impossible for you to work and you have been denied your long-term disability benefits, contact the legal team at Ortiz Law Firm.